shadowbq/matrix.dot.files/docs/README.git.md

 ### Git Downcase

+`git downcase` - Downcase all filenames in the current repo!

 Note: The global MDF in `~/.gitconfig` config is set to 'ignorecase'

 Need I say more.. force downcase of filenames in repo.
 It will `git mv` the files to the new locations.